jcmiller11/PSBS/README.md

 At the root of your project you will find a file called config.yaml containing configuration variables for your project

+- gist_id: the id of the gist the upload and run commands should use to store this project in
 - engine: the url of the fork you are using, by default https://www.puzzlescript.net/
-- gist_id: the id of the gist the upload and run commands should use to store this project in
-- template: the name of your root template file, by default main.pss
+- template: the name of your root template file, by default main.pssengine: https://auroriax.github.io/PuzzleScript/

+Below these are optional config variables for template extensions

+- Images:
+  - alpha: whether to include the RGBA alpha values for transparency supported by some forks
+  - max_colors: maximum colors in output object, PuzzleScript can only handle 10 by default but some forks support up to 36 colors

 ## Templates